ChickenZoup/Intro-to-IM/self portrait.md

 and a rectangle but I had trouble doing so.
 Instead, I created separate shapes and translated them into place which took a lot of time.

-I spent a lot of time trying to change every single value of the location of shapes whenever they weren't in place, but I found out towards the end that I could just use translate() to move several shapes around the canvas all together.
+I spent a lot of time trying to change every single value of the location of shapes whenever they weren't in place, but I found out towards the end that I could have just used translate() to move several shapes around the canvas all together.